Folkas/project_235/README.md

 ## General info:
 This repository contains Flask application for Turing College module 2 spring 3 final assignment.
-The application predicts house price based on 13 inputs from Boston house price dataset.
+The application predicts house price based on 13 features from Boston house price dataset.

 ## Setup
 To run this project, install it using `pip` command: